 Salt Spa St. Augustine

 There is a lot of talk about St. Augustine’s famous fountain of youth, but for a real health and wellness retreat you should visit the Salt Spa of St. Augustine.
 Here you will learn about the benefits of salt treatments like floating in a salt tank and relaxing in a salt cave.
-A detailed post of my experience is coming soon.

 For more information visit their website.